austineinstein/seneca/record_label_analyst.md

     "email": "user@example.com",
     "name": "Optional Name"
   },
   "message": "Keep this token safe.
-Use it in Authorization: Bearer <token> or x-api-key on protected routes."
+Use it in Authorisation: Bearer <token> or x-api-key on protected routes."
 }
 ```